algobulls/algobulls_help_site/docs/member/wallet.md

 ![Nav](imgs/pricing_page.png)

-By subscribing to odyssey plans, you can do trading in Odyssey strategies.
+By subscribing to odyssey plans, you can do trading using our pre-build strategies.
 These plans provide the following benefits.

 * **Transactional Charges**